jetorz/1million/gold.md

 追时间的人：信息过载时代的知识解决方案 (阳志平)
 - Your Bookmark on Location 717 | Added on Saturday, February 4, 2017 11:49:55 AM

-How To Do Something Right (Eric Steven Raymond)
-- Your Bookmark on Location 185 | Added on Monday, February 6, 2017 6:04:10 PM

-Learn Python the Hard Way: A Very Simple Introduction to the Terrifyingly Beautiful World of Computers and Code (Zed Shaw's Hard Way Series) (Zed A. Shaw)
-- Your Highlight on Location 338-339 | Added on Monday, February 6, 2017 7:31:23 PM

-The one skill that separates bad programmers from good programmers is attention to detail.
-Learn Python the Hard Way: A Very Simple Introduction to the Terrifyingly Beautiful World of Computers and Code (Zed Shaw's Hard Way Series) (Zed A. Shaw)
-- Your Highlight on Location 342-343 | Added on Monday, February 6, 2017 7:32:13 PM

-A very important skill—which most programmers develop over time—is the ability to visually notice differences between things.
-Learn Python the Hard Way: A Very Simple Introduction to the Terrifyingly Beautiful World of Computers and Code (Zed Shaw's Hard Way Series) (Zed A. Shaw)
-- Your Highlight on Location 366-367 | Added on Monday, February 6, 2017 7:36:59 PM

-To me, repetitive practice is natural and is just how to learn something.
-Learn Python the Hard Way: A Very Simple Introduction to the Terrifyingly Beautiful World of Computers and Code (Zed Shaw's Hard Way Series) (Zed A. Shaw)
-- Your Highlight on Location 367-368 | Added on Monday, February 6, 2017 7:37:14 PM

-to get good at anything you have to practice every day, even if I suck that day (which is often) or it’s difficult.
-Keep trying and eventually it’ll be easier and fun.
-Learn Python the Hard Way: A Very Simple Introduction to the Terrifyingly Beautiful World of Computers and Code (Zed Shaw's Hard Way Series) (Zed A. Shaw)
-- Your Bookmark on Location 6209 | Added on Monday, February 6, 2017 8:07:12 PM

-PEP 8 -- Style Guide for Python Code | Python.org (kindle@eub-inc.com)
-- Your Highlight on Location 86-86 | Added on Friday, February 10, 2017 10:51:48 PM

-A style guide is about consistency.
-How To Do Something Right (Eric Steven Raymond)
-- Your Highlight on Location 184-185 | Added on Saturday, February 11, 2017 11:39:39 AM

-It's best, actually, to learn all five of Python, C/C++, Java, Perl, and LISP.
-How To Do Something Right (Eric Steven Raymond)
-- Your Highlight on Location 186-188 | Added on Saturday, February 11, 2017 11:40:46 AM

-But be aware that you won't reach the skill level of a hacker or even merely a programmer simply by accumulating languages — you need to learn how to think about programming problems in a general way, independent of any one language.
-Think Stats: Exploratory Data Analysis (Allen B. Downey)
-- Your Highlight on Location 396-396 | Added on Wednesday, February 15, 2017 8:48:08 AM

-The most common representation of a distribution is a histogram, which is a graph that shows the frequency of each value.
-追时间的人：信息过载时代的知识解决方案 (阳志平)
-- Your Highlight on Location 4492-4493 | Added on Saturday, February 18, 2017 7:31:27 AM

 时间的源头主要是地理（如波士顿、北京）、人群（专业人士、内部人士和开智微信群）。
 追时间的人：信息过载时代的知识解决方案 (阳志平)
 - Your Highlight on Location 4508-4510 | Added on Saturday, February 18, 2017 7:42:45 AM